 Feb.
 10, 2011

-Few people know abnout the Federal Reserve's operations.
+Few people know about the Federal Reserve's operations.
 Of the few who do, most think the FED keeps all of the money it earns from interest on Treasury debt.
-It keps about 5) in 2010.
+It kept about $2.5b in 2010.

 This is a news release from the Board of Governors in January 2011.